 ETA offers comprehensive drinking water test.
 The drinking water samples will be analyzed for Total Coliform, E. coli, Lead, Nitrate, Nitrite, and Turbidity plus Iron, Manganese, and pH.
 These test are analyzed by a laboratory and your results are compared to EPA’s National Primary and Secondary drinking water regulations.
 The test will give home and building owners assurance of the quality of water they are drinking.

 Why Choose Us for Indoor Environmental Quality Testing?

 ETA’s Indoor Environmental Team is compassionate about indoor environmental issues.
 We thrive on solving problems and helping customers live a healthier and more comfortable life indoors.
 Our team members have education disciplines in Environmental Health, Industrial Hygiene, Environmental Science, and Indoor Environmental Consulting.
 The team possesses a broad knowledge base regarding indoor built environments and the problems that may exist.
 They are members of the Indoor Air Quality Association and ASTM.

 ETA has been performing environmental consulting services in air quality for over 35 years and now their Indoor Environmental Team is value added to their already outstanding quality service.

-Our indoor air quality assessments can help you get to the bottom of mystery symptoms and illness or prevent them before they occur.
+Our indoor environmental quality assessments can help you get to the bottom of mystery symptoms and illness or prevent them before they occur.
 Schedule an air quality assessment for your home or business today to ensure your building is healthy and safe!
 Contact us at 919-878-3188 or fill the form out below to get started!